YJSoft/BlockBlockAdBlock/README.md

 BlockBlockAdBlock
 ===============
+(* NOTICE: It's almost same except this one will block BlockAdBlock, which is same script renamed from FuckAdBlock)

 A simple userscript that acts like BlockAdBlock.js but always says that no adblock was detected.
 Just install it and try it out at http://sitexw.fr/blockadblock/.
 BlockBlockAdBlock works on the current version of BlockBlockAdBlock(v3.2.0) and any version before that.
 [It's kinda like a trace buster buster][tracebusterbuster]